uk-carpentries/2021-06-08-manchester-online/index.md

   -->

 <h3 id="where">Audience</h3>
-The workshop is aimed at postgraduate students and research staff at the University of Manchester.
-You don't need to have any previous knowledge of the tools that will be presented at the workshop.
+The workshop is aimed at the University of Manchester's postgraduate students and research and other staff who develop software or analyse data as part of their work.
+You don't need to have any previous knowledge of the tools that will be presented at the workshop - this is an introductory-level course.

 <h3 id="where">When & Where</h3>
 {% assign inperson = "false" %}